vincentleeuwen/python-cooking-with-objects/README.md

 ### 8. test your program

 - Open the terminal
-- Run the pizzeria class with ruby `ruby pizzeria.rb`
+- Run the pizzeria class with ruby `python pizzeria.py`
 - Should display:

 ```